Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 In reaching this determination, the Investigator(s) may consult with senior NYU administrators and the determination will typically be reviewed by the Title IX Coordinator.
 Where the reported conduct, even if substantiated, would not constitute Sexual Harassment or another form of Prohibited Conduct, the complaint will be dismissed and the parties may appeal the dismissal to the Appeals Panel, as described in Section I(B).
 Dismissal of the complaint will be communicated to the parties simultaneously and in writing.
 NYU may address the reported conduct through remedial actions, coaching, education, effective conflict resolution or other Administrative Resolution pathways, and/or another University policy which may be implicated by the conduct.

-Both the Complainant and the Respondent, and their advisors, will be given the opportunity to review the Investigation report in an electronic or hard copy format at least ten (10) days prior to any hearing and to submit a written response.
+Both the Complainant and the Respondent, and their advisors, will be given the opportunity to review the Investigation report in an electronic format at least ten (10) days prior to any hearing and to submit a written response.
 If a party disagrees with the Investigator’s determinations about relevance, the party can make that argument in the party’s written response to the Investigation report and to the decision-maker at any hearing held.
+Where a hearing is held, the hearing decision-maker makes the final determinations as to the relevance of evidence.

 VI.
 ACCEPTANCE OF RESPONSIBILITYtop